5 Minutes With… Natalya Pavchinskaya, Founder And CEO Of The Sanchaya

 What draws these creatives to perform at The Sanchaya?

 NP One of the main reasons for this is likely the fact that The Sanchaya is under an hour away from Singapore’s Changi airport.
-It’s serene, calm, and inspiring, away from the bustle of the city, but it’s still within easy access, and offers a platform within Asia—whose art scene is rapidly growing—for these new and upcoming talents.
+It’s serene, calm, and inspiring—away from the bustle of the city, but still within easy access.
+It also offers a platform within Asia—whose art scene is rapidly growing—for these new and upcoming talents.

 Are there any other musical acts or artists that you would love to host at The Sanchaya?